Timucua: Western Timucua

 Other Western Timucua tribes are known from the earliest Spanish records, but later disappeared.
 The most significant of these are the Ocale, who lived in Marion County, near the modern city of Ocala, which takes its name from them.
 Ocale was conquered by De Soto in 1538 and the people dispersed; the town is unknown from later sources.
 However, both French and Spanish sources note a town named Eloquale or Etoquale in the Acuera chiefdom, suggesting that the Ocale may have migrated east and joined the Acuera.
 Hann has argued that the chiefdom of Mocoso, located near the mouth of the Alafia River on the eastern shore of Tampa Bay in the 16th century, was Timucuan.
 He suggests that the people of that chiefdom may have relocated to the village of Mocoso in Acuera province in the 17th century.

+Some scholars such as Julian Granberry, have suggested that the Tawasa people of Alabama spoke a language related to Timucua based on lexical similarities.
+The only surviving written Tawasa text is an account from an Indigenous man named Lamhatty.
+Others like Hann have cast doubt on this theory on the basis that only some words appear to be cognates, and that the Tawasa are never described as Timucua in the historical record despite frequent European encounters with them.
+Swanton suggests based on village placenames that the Tawasa were a confederacy of peoples with "Muskhogean, Timucua, and Yuchi affiliations."

 Organization and classes

 The Timucua were not a unified political unit.
 Rather, they were made up of at least 35 chiefdoms, each consisting of about two to ten villages, with one being primary.
 In 1601 the Spanish noted more than 50 caciques (chiefs) subject to the head caciques of Santa Elena (Yustaga), San Pedro (Tacatacuru, on Cumberland Island), Timucua (Northern Utina) and Potano.
 The Tacatacuru, Saturiwa and Cascangue were subject to San Pedro, while the Yufera and Ibi, neighbors of the Tacatacuru and Cascangue, were independent.

 Villages were divided into family clans, usually bearing animal names.
+Other villages bore the name of the residing chieftain.
 Children always belonged to their mother's clan.